Man-in-black-framed-glasses-with-his-fingers-in-his-ears

 Consequently, their message can come across as uninformed, insensitive and even offensive, to those they’re trying to communicate with.

-Around the time of the Covid-19 lockdowns, I saw lots of angry posts from people who’d received marketing emails for luxury resorts, swimwear and luggage.
-All this at a time when their much-anticipated holidays had already been cancelled.
+Around the time of the Covid-19 lockdowns, I saw lots of angry posts from people who’d received marketing emails advertising luxury resorts, swimwear and luggage.
+All at a time when their much-anticipated holidays had already been cancelled.
 Ouch!

 But brands would never purposely upset their customers, would they?